The 60s Mini Dress

 1964.
 Mary Quant raises the hemline of the skirt - it jumped from below-the-knee poodle to upper-thigh pelmet, marking the beginning of a new era for women.
 These were young, single, working women who wanted to have fun and be themselves ( just like us, right?) and who now could, for the first time, afford to do so.
 Shops like Bazaar in Chelsea and Biba in Notting Hill offered, not only jobs, but a wide range of hip clothes that attracted hundreds of young teenagers and women in their early 20s.

 Style became what young people wore in the streets of London (Carnaby Street and King's Road were considered actual fashion parades); everything from miniskirts to knee-high boots took the world by storm, but it was the flirtatious dresses that made their mark.
-Whether you want a trip down memory lane or a taste of what life was like all those years ago, take a look at these historical 60s dresses that evoke the proper period trends and are to die for.

 The Mod Dress